kloppjp/pycodecs/README.md

 ```shell script
 pip install -r requirements.txt
 ```
-Or if you use conda:
+Or, if you use conda:
 ```shell script
 conda install --file requirements.txt
 ```